StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

     helm repo update
    ```

-2. Update the `values.yaml` file used to deploy the `cluster-agent` with details of your AWS instance:
+2. Update the `values.yaml` file used to deploy the `stackstate-agent` with details of your AWS instance:
     - **aws_access_key_id** - The AWS Access Key ID.
 Leave empty quotes to [use an attached IAM role](/stackpacks/integrations/aws/aws-sts-eks.md).
     - **aws_secret_access_key** - The AWS Secret Access Key.
 Leave empty quotes to [use an attached IAM role](/stackpacks/integrations/aws/aws-sts-eks.md).
     - **external_id** - The same external ID used to create the CloudFormation stack in every account and region.
     - **role_arn** - In the example `arn:aws:iam::123456789012:role/StackStateAwsIntegrationRole`, substitute 123456789012 with the target AWS account ID to read.
     - **regions** - The Agent will only attempt to find resources in the specified regions. `global` is a special region for global resources, such as Route53.
     ```yaml
-    clusterChecks:
+    checksAgent:
-    # clusterChecks.enabled -- Enables the cluster checks functionality _and_ the clustercheck pods.
+    # checksAgent.enabled -- Enables the cluster checks functionality _and_ the clustercheck pods.
       enabled: true

     clusterAgent: